jclark/rpi-cm4-ptp-guide/ts2phc.md

 - ptp4l-gm: this starts ptp4l and then uses pmc (the PTP management client) to make some additonal settings needed when it is running as a grandmaster; this depends on the ts2phc service
 - phc2shm: this runs `phc2sys -E ntpshm` to put samples from the PHC into an NTP-compatible shared memory segment, where they can be used by chrony (via an SHM refclock); this also depends on the ts2phc service

 These services are not enabled (and you should not enable them).
-Instead they are started up by a dhcpcd hook when a carrier is detected on eth0, and stopped when the carrier is lost.
-This is because the PHC driver does not work properly when there is no carrier.
+Instead they are started automaticallu when the network interface comes up and stopped when the network interface comes down.
+This is necessary because the PHC driver does not work properly when there is no carrier.
+On Raspberry Pi OS Bookworm, this is done by a NetworkManager dispatcher script;
+on Raspberry Pi OS Bullseye, this is done by a dhcpcd hook.

 The three services all use some configuration options in `/etc/default/ptp4l-gm`, which you can edit to taste.